 Tastes change.
 You may have loved a modern condo when you were fresh out of college but you may now long for a remote log cabin in the woods.
 You may have enjoyed living near a golf course ten years ago but now may wish to be closer to your children.

 Maybe you inherited the family home but it is too expensive for you, or it is no longer suitable for your life now as an adult.

 If you are yearning for a change, it may be time to sell your house.
 If you have fallen in love with a new place, and your old residence just does not give you that sense of excitement anymore, it sounds like it is time to move on.

 Have you accepted a job across the country?
 Have all of your children moved 100 miles away?

 Moving is scary, but it can also be good for you.
-It forces you to see outside of your comfort zone, make new friends, and experience new things.
+It forces you to see outside of your comfort zone, makes new friends, and experience new things.
 It can disrupt your sense of self and create new possibilities.

 Some people hold on to their house after they decide to move.
 Some rent out their place in case they decide to return, or because it creates extra income.

 This option has been great for many people, as evidenced by the success of Airbnb.
 However, you may not be able to carry two mortgages or handle the daily maintenance and organization needed to be a landlord.

 If you are moving far away, you may want to take the money you can make from a sale and invest it in your next home and life.
 Selling will help you break free and start all over.